hganjoo/ecosmogeft/README-EFT.md

 ### Run params:

 - For EFT, set eft=.true.
 - For linear EFT, set eft=.true. and eftlin=.true.
+This version directly solves the modified Poisson equation for gravity without computing the scalar field chi.

 ### EFT params: